kikimarik/tgbot-java-httpserver/README.md

 }
 ```

-You could add this file to `usage` package for learn our examples.
+You can add this file to the `usage` package to learn our examples.
-If you really want to run this code on you machine you
+If you want to run this code on you machine you
-need to inject this dependency to the `Maven` via `pom.xml`
+need to inject this dependency to `Maven` via `pom.xml`

 ```xml